Menu

 Overview:

 Join the fun and help transform new or very gently used stuffed animals into weighted stuffed animals for kids and teens with sensory needs!
 Autism United of Wisconsin (formerly Southeast Wisconsin Autism Society) will use the weighted stuffed animals as raffle prizes, gifts, and prizes for individuals with Autism.
-We will be getting together Saturday, April 26th from 10:00 am - 11:30 am at the Wauwatosa Public Library Firefly Room to make these weighted stuffed animals.
+We will be getting together Wednesday, July 16th from 5:30-7:00 pm at the Wauwatosa Public Library Firefly Room to make these weighted stuffed animals.

 Autism United of WI has been serving our communities for almost 50 years.
 Its mission is to improve the quality of life for each child, teen and adult on the Autism Spectrum as well as their families.
 Weighted stuffed animals, weighing between 1 to 5 lbs, offer multiple benefits, including stress reduction, improved sleep, muscle pain relief, assistance with sensory processing disorders, and positive effects on ADHD and Autism.